The Florence Staniforth Student Fiction Prize

 To enter please send your short story to firstname.lastname@example.org

 Isobel is a Fellow Emerita of Lucy Cavendish College where she was College Lecturer and Director of Studies in English (2007-2021), as well being Vice-President from 2013-2019.
-She has published widely on writers including Katherine Mansfield, Elizabeth von Arnim, Dorothy Richardson, George Bernard Shaw, Max Beerbohm, Eric Ambler and Agatha Christie.
+She has published widely on writers including Katherine Mansfield, Dorothy Richardson, George Bernard Shaw, Max Beerbohm, Eric Ambler and Agatha Christie.
 She works primarily on the connections between modernism and popular literature and has spent many years researching and writing about Elizabeth von Arnim, an author of best-selling fiction and a frequent Book-of-the-Month choice in her heyday.
 Isobel was President of the International Elizabeth von Arnim Society from 2015-2019 and remains a member of the society's steering group as von Arnim's work comes into prominence once again.

 Jo Browning Wroe - Creative Writing Supervisor

 Jo is Creative Writing Supervisor at Lucy Cavendish.
-Her debut novel, A Terrible Kindness, will be Faber’s superlead title in spring 2022.
+Her debut novel, A Terrible Kindness, will be Faber’s superlead title in early 2022.
 She worked in publishing for over ten years before studying for an MA in Creative Writing at UEA.
 She has written for educational publishers in the UK and the US, The New Statesman and the Church Times.

 Miranda Doyle - Creative Writing Tutor, Writer and Teacher